Recap / Kamen Rider Double E 31 E 32 The B Carried On The Wind

 , but hits Beast Dopant with an attack that negates his Healing Factor

 .
 With the new Prism Bicker weapon, Double can not only hold off Zone's energy attacks, but jack in up to 4 Gaia Memories

 and take down Zone with the Bicker Illusion

 , after which he uses them to charge the Prism Bicker sword and end it for Beast with the Bicker Charge Break.
-It's all over for Maru and Bell as Ryu brings them in, while deactivating Double as CycloneJokerXtreme has the added effect of re-materialising Phillip right beside Shotaro like he was always there.
-At the same time, Shroud, having hidden in a corner to witness everything, realises that the only 'tool of destruction' present here is Shotaro himself, the Spanner in the Works
+It's all over for Maru and Bell as Ryu brings them in, while deactivating Double as CycloneJokerXtreme has the added effect of re-materialising Philip right beside Shotaro like he was always there.
+At the same time, Shroud, having hidden in a corner to witness everything, realizes that the only "tool of destruction" present here is Shotaro himself, the Spanner in the Works

 And he deals Shotaro one in the face again.
-Except this time it's meant as a well-intentioned nudge, the universal gesture for "well done".
+Except this time, it's meant as a nudge in the right direction, the universal gesture for "well done".